FDio/archived-vsap/README.md

 $ make deb-ldp

 Build ldp vpp and ldp nginx
-Nginx and Openssl are in folder '/path/to/this/repo/_install/local' Vpp is in '/path/to/this/repo/vpp'
+Nginx is in folder '/path/to/this/repo/_build/nginx_ldp' Vpp is in '/path/to/this/repo/vpp'
 $ make build-ldp